 The first three chapters of the Bible record the creation story, but they do something more than this.
-These chapters actually give us an insight into the character of God.
-They let us into a divine secret.
+These chapters actually give us an insight into the character of God; they take us into a divine secret.

 To know how God creates is beyond human understanding, and so for this reason the wonder of creation comes to us in story-form - as a parable.
 It's impossible to fathom whether God created instantaneously or by process.
 If the creation were instantaneous, were there any growth rings in the trees of Eden?
 If by process, how was the first electron contained?
-What is made clear to us is that God speaks, "God said", and "the heavens and the earth" were created.
-From nothing we came into existence and were brought close to God, by his Word.
+So, the story leaves us with a whole stake of question, but what it makes clear is that God speaks, "God said", and "the heavens and the earth" were created.
+From nothing we came into existence and were brought close to God by his Word.

 Yet, as well as God's majesty, the creation story lets us see God's goodness.
 At each point in the story it says "and God saw that it (the creation) was good."
 God's goodness is seen in his creation, Psalm.
 104, 145.
 "God has not left himself without witness in that he did good and gave us fruitful seasons, filling our hearts with joy and gladness", Acts 14.
-Even in a world out of control, polluted by selfish humanity, its goodness still shines through.
+Even in a world out of control, polluted by selfish humanity, the goodness of God's creation shines through.
 Thanksgiving can be our only response.

-God's willingness to delay retribution in the face of evil, reveals another aspect of the his character and teaches us another way to respond to him.
-We rebels must bow before him in sorrow.
+God's willingness to delay retribution in the face of evil reminds us how we should respond to him - we rebels need bow before him in sorrow.
 "My ears had heard of you, but now my eyes have seen you.
 Therefore, I despise myself and repent in dust and ashes", Job 42:5,6.